 All the attractions, even the night tours, are generally done by 9pm.

-So, if you’d like to enjoy some proper nightlife in Venice, better head over to the mainland, to Mestre.
+So, if you’d like to enjoy some proper nightlife in Venice, you better head over to the mainland, to Mestre.
 Just make sure to catch the last train around midnight – or wait until the service restarts around 5am.

 If you’d like to stay out longer, visit Venice during some of the festivals